rodrigocastillogl/pan_tompkins/README.md

 # Pan Tompkins Algorithm with Python

 The electrocardiogram (ECG or EKG) is the recording of the heart electrical activity (voltage).
-A normal rhythm ECG is composed of wave segments identified as: P-wave , QRS-complex, T-wave and U-wave; each of these gives important information about the heart.
-Ih the QRS-complex, the R-peak is the wave with the the greatest amplitude; identifying R-peaks,and using the time interval between each one it is possible to calculate the heart rate, and detect arrhythmias.
+A normal rhythm ECG is composed of wave segments identified as: P-wave, QRS-complex, T-wave and U-wave.
+Each of these gives important information about the heart, for example, the R-peak (in the QRS-complex) is the wave with the the greatest amplitude and correspond to Ventricular Depolarization; identifying R-peaks,and using the time interval between each one it is possible to calculate the heart rate, and detect arrhythmias.

 The Pan-Tompinks algorithm is commonly used to detect R-peaks and compute heart rate.
 In this work we implement the algorithm in Python, with the following general scheme: we start re-sampling ECG signals,